vinhngx/CarND-Vehicle-Detection/writeup_template.md

 ![cars][cars]
 ![noncars][noncars]

 Next we extract HOG, spatial color features and color histogram.
+Example visualization of of HOG features are presented in the IPython notebook  [extract-combined-features-and-train-classifiers.ipynb](./extract-combined-features-and-train-classifiers.ipynb).

 #### 2. Explain how you settled on your final choice of HOG parameters.